adambard/learnxinyminutes-docs/mercurial.html.markdown

 ### grep

-Search revision history for a pattern in specified files
+Search revision history for a pattern in specified files.

 ```bash
 # Search files for a specific phrase